Cartesian product of combinatorially rich sets -- algebraic, elementary and dynamical approaches: Introduction

 \item The set $A$ is $CR$-set if and only if $A$ is $k$-$CR$-set for all $k\in\mathbb{N}$.

 \end{enumerate} \end{definition}

 Let $S$ and $T$ be semigroups, let $A$ be a $J$-set in $S$ and $B$ be a $J$-set in $T$.
-Then from \cite[Theorem 2.11]{G20}, we get $A\times B$ is a $J$-set in $S\times T$.
-We also know from\cite[Theorem 2.4]{G20} that the product of two piecewise syndetic-sets is a piecewise syndetic-set.
-It is trivial from the definition of Prog-set that the product of two Prog-set is also a Prog-set.
-But we do not know, whether the product of two wProg-sets is wProg-set or not.
-Recently in [G24], proved that the product of two $CR$-sets is a $CR$-set. let $S$ be a semigroup.
-We abbreviate \begin{itemize} \item the family of Piecewise syndetic sets in $S$ as $\mathcal{PS}_{S}$,
+Then, from \cite[Theorem 2.11]{G20}, we get $A\times B$ is a $J$-set in $S\times T$.
+We also know from \cite[Theorem 2.4]{G20} that the product of two piecewise syndetic sets is a piecewise syndetic set.
+It is trivial from the definition of Prog-set that the product of two Prog-set is also a Prog-sets.
+But we do not know whether the product of two wProg-sets is a wProg-set or not.
+Recently in \cite{G24}, S. Goswami proved that the product of two $CR$-sets is a $CR$-set.
+Let $S$ be a semigroup.
+We abbreviate \begin{itemize} \item the family of piecewise syndetic sets in $S$ as $\mathcal{PS}_{S}$,

 \item the family of infinite sets in $S$ as $\mathcal{IF}_{S}$,

 \item the family of Prog-sets in $S$ as $\mathcal{P}_{S}$,

 \item the family of wProg-sets in $S$ as $\mathcal{WP}_{S}$,